Rillus/rillus.github.io/_posts/2025-01-19-sifi-jalo-bean.md

 The aroma of burnt coffee and stale pastries hung heavy in the air of Millie's Diner on this grey morning.
-A group of regulars huddled around a chipped Formica table, their morning routine of Nothing Much broken by the arrival of Mr. Henderson, the town's most up-to-date resident.
+A group of regulars huddled around a chipped Formica table, their morning routine of Nothing Much broken by the arrival of Mr. Henderson, Silent FIelds' most up-to-date resident.

 "Heard something peculiar down at the old mill," Mr. Henderson announced, his voice crackling like dry leaves.
 "New factory's opened up today.
-Says they're gonna be churning out jellied confectionary."
+Says they're gonna be churning out jellied confectionary.
+The Jalo Bean Co, they call it."

 The gathered septuagenarians gazed up at the recent arrival and a mixture of confusion and misgiving washed over the group.
 "Jelloed Confecktionwhat?" sputtered Jimmy Gripes, his dungaree straps straining against the effort.